Krieger9/NThropic/README.md

 - `ClaudeApi`: Core project for API interaction
 - `ClaudeApi.Agents`: Sub-agents and features for creating specialist agents
 - `CommandLineHost`: Hosts the OrchestrationAgent and demonstrates basic usage
+- 'Sanctuary': Currently just the file sandbox code but will be extended to work as the security layer for all external integration channels.

 ## Tool Usage Example